scottackerson/mic-night-app/README.md

 mic-night-app
 =============

-Mic-night is a karaoke library visual interface written with Node, Angular, and lirc_node.
+Mic-night is a karaoke library visual interface written with [nodjs](http://nodejs.org), [Angular](https://angularjs.org), and [lirc_node](https://github.com/alexbain/lirc_node).

 The application reads a song library and displays a simple list of artists and tracks.
-It uses [lirc_node](https://github.com/alexbain/lirc_node) to send the tracks to a karaoke machine.
+It uses [lirc_node](https://github.com/alexbain/lirc_node) to send the tracks to a karaoke machine via infrared signals.

 ## Installation

 You'll need [LIRC](http://lirc.org) and [nodejs](http://nodejs.org) installed and configured on the host machine.
+The LIRC remote .conf files must contain the appropriate codes for remote commands 0-9 using the namespaces of 0-9 (not KEY_0...KEY_9).

+Installing mic-night:

 	git clone https://github.com/scottackerson/mic-night-app
 	cd mic-night-app